 I first tried a variation of this recipe when I was first starting out in my healthy desserts journey and thought it was the most epic tasting breakfast recipe ever.
 It absolutely does not taste like something that should be had for breakfast even if it is very nutritious and filling.
 Personally I prefer to make it a dessert because it’s very indulgent.
-The base is a typical avocado chocolate mousse recipe (if you have not tried this yet, now is the time! it is delicious) layered with a “yogurt” chia pudding layer, sliced bananas and topped with chocolate buckwheat granola, extra chocolate chips and a big drizzle of droopy peanut butter which I have also smeared on the sides of the jars and more banana slices.
+The base is a typical avocado chocolate mousse recipe (if you have not tried this yet, now is the time! it is delicious) layered with a “yogurt” chia pudding layer, sliced bananas and topped with chocolate buckwheat granola, extra chocolate chips and a big drizzle of droopy peanut butter (I like to buy huge tubs of peanut butter like this one from My Protein) which I have also smeared on the sides of the jars and more banana slices.

 This recipe is vegan, plant-based, dairy-free, refined sugar-free, gluten free. enjoy.